FreshPopcorn42/JustSomeScripts/README.md

 ### CheckIPs
 Pings all your devices at once, writes results to txt file.

+### USB
+Helps you mount/unmount usb with less typing.

 ### NotScripts
 Just stuff that isnt bash.